spenserblack/git-bisect-tutorial/README.md

 Now, the bisect should have checked out a halfway point between our known good commit and bad commit.
 Open up `file.txt`.
 Is the bug still there?
 If there is a bug, call `git bisect bad` again.
 If we don't have a bug, call `git bisect good`.
-Once again, you'll git will jump to a new halfway point.
+Once again, git will jump to a new halfway point.
 Look at `file.txt` again.
 Again, call either `git bisect good` or `git bisect bad`.
 Continue this a few times, and you will eventually find the first bad commit that introduced the bug!